Put an End to conversion practices

 22 countries

-have banned conversion therapies
+banned conversion therapy

 7X